fabio-trajano/chess-java/README.md

-# Chess Game Application
+# Chess Game App

 This is a simple console-based chess game application developed in Java.

 ## Features

-- Complete chess rules: All the moves for each type of piece (pawn, rook, knight, bishop, queen, king) are implemented, including en passant, castling, promotion.
+- Complete chess rules: All the moves for each type of piece (pawn, rook, knight, bishop, queen, king) are implemented, including en passant, castling, and promotion.
 - Check and Checkmate: The application checks for check and checkmate situations.
 - Captured pieces: The application keeps track of all the pieces the player has captured.
 - Board printing: The board is printed in the console after each move.